-DUTIES AND RESPONSIBILITIES:
+DUTIES AND RESPONSIBILITIES

 The work of the Deputy Country Representative requires teamwork, the exercise of discretion, judgment, and personal responsibility.
 As a member of a highly operational office, the incumbent is willing and able to perform a wide range of administrative functions to help ensure programmatic success.
+The incumbent has a high level of integrity and attention to detail to ensure the use of OTI systems and procedures to maintain effective and efficient management of funds, programming, and monitoring and evaluation.
 The incumbent is highly flexible and willing to work under conditions of ongoing change, and remains professional and respectful of colleagues and authority in a diverse workforce.
 She or he places a premium on the building positive relationships with his or her respective team both in the field and in Washington, and with key stakeholders both in and outside of USAID.
 The incumbent is a team player, able to prioritize and follow up on their own actions without prompting, while also assisting a busy supervisor track and respond to incoming requests and routine tasks, filling in gaps as needed to ensure the responsiveness of the team.
 The incumbent is highly responsible, service-oriented, organized, pays close attention to detail, and is able to receive and respond to constructive criticism in a professional manner.
 The Deputy Country Representative is a strategic thinker, articulates innovative ideas, presents solutions, and is a positive role model for colleagues both in and outside of OTI.

-Under the direct supervision of the OTI Country Representative or designee, the Deputy Country Representative will:
+Under the direct supervision of the OTI Country Representative, the OTI Deputy Country Representative will:

-- Represent OTI interests during meetings with USAID Mission personnel, U.S. Embassy staff, host-country government officials, international organizations, indigenous and international NGOS, international donors, and others interested in DCHA/OTI activities; - Provide continued guidance on the identification and development of projects that meet OTI funding criteria, further OTI programmatic objectives, and complement other projects and programs implemented by other OTI offices as well as with USG agencies and donor organizations; - Evaluate proposals and work with diverse groups-many of which have not previously had international funding; - Assist the Country Representative in monitoring the performance of the OTI implementing partners in the implementation of OTI-financed activities designed to achieve OTI strategic objectives; - If required, travel extensively in low security areas of focus to monitor and assess political conditions, meet with potential grantees, and develop activity ideas; - Mentor/train other OTI and implementing partner field staff as required; - Take the lead on collecting information and drafting/editing regular reporting products; - When required, assume higher representational responsibilities, potentially serving as acting OTI Country Representative in his/her absence, for example;
+- Represent OTI interests during meetings with USAID Mission personnel, U.S. Embassy staff, host-country government officials, international organizations, indigenous and international NGOs, international donors, and others interested in DCHA/OTI activities; - Provide continued guidance on the identification and development of projects that meet OTI funding criteria, further OTI programmatic objectives, and complement other projects and programs implemented by other OTI offices as well as with U.S. Government agencies and donor organizations; - Evaluate proposals and work with diverse groups-many of which have not previously had international funding; - Assist the Country Representative in monitoring the performance of the OTI implementing partners in the implementation of OTI-financed activities designed to achieve OTI strategic objectives; - If required, travel extensively in low security areas of focus to monitor and assess political conditions, meet with potential grantees, and develop activity ideas; - Mentor/train other OTI and implementing partner field staff as required; - Take the lead on collecting information and drafting/editing regular reporting products; - When required, assume higher representational responsibilities, potentially serving as acting OTI Country Representative in his/her absence, for example;